denten-books/plain-text/2-device.md

-In this way, formal literary technique gestures towards the real, arresting the illusion of mimesis and exposing the incapacity of the literary world to assume a physical form.
+In this way, formal literary technique gestures towards the real, arresting the illusion of mimesis and exposing the incapacity of the literary world to assume physical form.
 Material properties of the book place a hard constraint on its ideational content.
-Nabokov liked to draw attention to that boundary throughout his career, through characters that struggle to escape the page.
+Nabokov liked to draw attention to that boundary throughout his career, creating meta-literary characters that struggle to escape the page.

 The difficulty of pinpointing the area of transition between thoughts and objects leads to the critic's perpetual inability to capture the material contexts of literary production.
-The pen and paper are known to the writer only.
+Pen and paper are known to the writer only.
 By the time of consumption, they are hidden from view.
 Echoing his Soviet colleagues in his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of